sha1023/sudoku/README.md

 On my machine the go solver is 34 times faster than the python solver, and about as legible.

-Alright after compiling with optimizations c++ is the clear winner, as I'd expect.
+After compiling with optimizations, c++ is the clear winner, as I'd expect.

 Time measurements were made using: